jo-tham/org_text_miner/analysis.md

 Next time
 =========

--   Try with python's nltk
+-   Try python's nltk
 -   I think some normalization of the word frequencies against a null case (some generic books, dictionary, i don't know what) might be more interesting
 -   Trim terms using in inflection points on the ordered terms vs frequency relationship
+-   Animate the wordclouds of the individual org agenda files

 References
 ==========